Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 And what are you going to do?

-Try and perfect perfection?
+Try and perfect perfection.

 Yeah.

 Come on, mate.
-Come on Come on mate

-Let's not take the piss
+Let's not take the piss.

-It also reads
+It also reads, quote,

-In countries where we have lived for centuries
+In countries where we have lived for centuries,

-We are still cried down as strangers
+we are still cried down as strangers.

-In the world as it is now
+In the world as it is now,

-And for an indefinite period
+and for an indefinite period,

-I think we shall not be left in peace
+I think we shall not be left in peace.

-We have appealed to the Australian Parliament,
+And we have appealed to the Australian Parliament,

-and they too have been deaf to the voice of justice and consanguinity.
+and they too have been deaf to the voice of justice

 Nailed it.